 In relation to remuneration, there are obvious reasons why judges must be properly remunerated-particularly avoidance of corruption and the recruitment of the best.
 The independence and trust reposed in judges should not be compromised by judges seeking to supplement their income by other means.
 Some states permit judges to accept other employment; some states allow judges to be arbitrators and retain the fees themselves, as distinct from the UK where such fees are remitted to HM Treasury.
-Other states permit judges to take on roles such as playing in an orchestra or
+Other states permit judges to take on roles such as playing in an orchestra or making speeches for remuneration.

-I have little doubt that all judges seek to deliver justice to the highest standards making speeches for remuneration.
 Such employment is, in my opinion, highly undesirable as it reduces the standing of the judge and invariably lays the judge open to the allegation that sufficient time is not being devoted to judicial duties, but to earning an income from other pursuits.